04124880 Philosophical Logic

 distinguish between the semantic and proof-theoretic accounts of logical consequence

 acquire a better understanding of intuitionistic logic

 Each homework assignment must be completed and turned in on time.
 I wish to evaluate your performance, so your homework should reﬂect your own efforts.
 Homework will be assigned weekly every Thursday and will be due on the following Thursday in class.
 No late homework will be accepted.
 If you missed the deadline because you were ill or for some other valid reason, please send me an email.
 Your solutions must be written legibly.
 The corrected homework will be returned to you on the Tuesday that follows the due date.

 You are expected to attend every lecture and be on time.
 If you cannot come to class due to an emergency please let me know as soon as possible.
 If you miss a class it is your responsibility to make up the material missed and catch up with your classmates.

 I welcome feedback, be it positive or negative.
 If you wish, you can do this by speaking to me directly after class, sending me an email, or, if you prefer, sending me an anonymous note.
-Giving feedback will not affect your grade, neither positively nor negatively, but it will help me to see my lectures from different angles and develop new ways of improving them.
+Giving feedback will not have any effect on your grade, neither positively nor negatively.
+But it will help me to see my lectures from different angles and develop new ways of improving them.

 Week 01: Preliminaries (Ch.
 1)